-Handbook of Developmental Cognitive Neuroscience, Second Edition
+Handbook of Developmental Cognitive Neuroscience

-The publication of the second edition of this handbook testifies to the rapid evolution of developmental cognitive neuroscience as a distinct field.
+The publication of this handbook testifies to the rapid growth of developmental cognitive neuroscience as a distinct field.
 Brain imaging and recording technologies, along with well-defined behavioral tasks—the essential methodological tools of cognitive neuroscience—are now being used to study development.
-Technological advances have yielded methods that can be safely used to study structure-function relations and their development in children's brains.
+Whereas earlier methodologies allowed scientists to study only adult brains, recent technological advances have yielded methods that can be safely used to study structure-function relations and their development in children's brains.
 These new techniques combined with more refined cognitive models account for the progress and heightened activity in developmental cognitive neuroscience research.